China's downturn-proof booze makers hit government wall

 Moutai is even a partner of the Chinese Olympic Committee, pushing out a commemorative brew for the London 2012 games.

-But the stellar first-half results that these companies are expected to report this month may mark the high point if Beijing cracks down on lavish baijiu-drenched banquets.
+But the stellar first-half results that these companies are expected to report this month -- Moutai on Friday and Wuliangye on August 20 -- may mark the high point if Beijing cracks down on lavish baijiu-drenched banquets.

-Moutai posted a 43 percent increase in first half net profit late on Thursday, yet its shares fell almost 4 percent on Friday as the growth fell short of what some analysts had predicted.
-Wuliangye is expected to announce its interim results after markets close on August 19.

 "It really depends on how strongly the government would like to execute this policy," said Melinda Zhang, a manager in the consumer and retail practice at the consultancy Booz & Co, who has studied the baijiu sector.

 "In the long term, we see the China baijiu market keeping stable growth," she added.
 "The demand is there.
-Consumption behavior of businesses and the government will not have significant change."
+Consumption behaviour of businesses and the government will not have significant change."

 DRYING UP